IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Supreme Pinky has a new 2nd phase... phase one has been weakened to an extent.

--New theme for Cirno
+-New theme for Cirno, new prefix for Shields

--Resprites for several things by DeJuiceTD,, JellyBlu, Some new guys, as well as some contributed spritework by Ajax (thx guys!
+-Resprites for several things by DeJuiceTD, JellyBlu, Some new guys, as well as some contributed spritework by Ajax (thx guys!
 Really alot!)